-What Is An HR Business Partner (HRBP), Really?
+What Is An HRBP, Really?
+Your Quick Summary

 This is the model by which we can understand and realise HR’s role as a strategic force within an organisation.
 In order for this to happen, an organisation needs to rethink the way they position their People Team and how they are viewed in the greater organisation.

 What is an HRBP's role in an organisation?